 A TD Ameritrade study pointed out how 44% of firms aren’t doing anything to build up their pipeline, despite a Bureau of Labor Statistics prediction that the number of jobs in the profession will grow 15% in 8 years.

-Talent shortages may affect the industry, but it doesn’t mean firms can’t do anything to protect themselves.
+Talent shortages of financial advisors may affect the industry, but it doesn’t mean firms can’t do anything to protect themselves.

 Budgets, time, and in-house skills are available (and limited) to varying degrees, so firms should decide what makes sense for them:

 If you fail to plan, you are planning to fail, as Benjamin Franklin said.